godotengine/godot-docs/classes/class_animationtreeplayer.rst

 - void **advance** **(** :ref:`float<class_float>` delta **)**

-Shifts position in the animation timeline.
-Delta is the time in seconds to shift.
+Shifts position in the animation timeline. ``delta`` is the time in seconds to shift.
 Events between the current frame and ``delta`` are handled.

 ----